cvc5/cvc5/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Compiling cvc5 to WebAssembly needs the emscripten SDK (version 3.1.18).
-Setting up EMSDK can be done as follows:
+Setting up emsdk can be done as follows:

 .. code:: bash